 What is an HOA?

-“Community associations are legal entities in which the owners enjoy the protection, enhancement, maintenance and preservation of their homes and property,” Bauman explains.
-“Membership in the community association is mandatory and automatic for all owners.”
+“Community associations are legal entities in which the owners enjoy the protection, enhancement, maintenance and preservation of their homes and property,” explains Dawn Bauman, senior vice president, government and public affairs for the Community Associations Institute (CAI).

 Can the police enforce HOA rules?

 The short answer is yes, police can enforce some HOA rules.
 That’s because HOA rules have to comply with state and local laws and ordinances.
 For instance, police could enforce speed limits, noise ordinances and pet leash laws because they are legal matters, but they wouldn’t enforce other HOA rules on landscaping or paint violations.

-Can the HOA force a homeowner to sell a home for not following the HOA rules; however, it can enforce the rules and initiate reasonable fines for violations.
+An HOA can’t force a homeowner to sell a home for not following the HOA rules; however, it can enforce the rules and initiate reasonable fines for violations.

 How to respond to HOA rules violations

-- Get involved: “There is usually a correlation between the level of homeowner involvement and the long-term success of a community,” Bauman says.
+- Get involved.
+“There is usually a correlation between the level of homeowner involvement and the long-term success of a community,” Bauman says.
 So, if you want to improve your community, volunteer for a board position or attend meetings to see how you can contribute.